Last updated on December 29th, 2022 at 10:40 am

 2. Check Your Household Appliances

 To prevent this, after every use, remove the lint trap to clean it.
-Use a vacuum hose to make sure no lint remains inside or around the appliance.
+Use a vacuum hose to make sure no lint remains inside or around the dryer.

 3. Learn Basic Plumbing Skills

 Residential plumbing problems can be a real pain, and the cost of repairs can add up quickly the longer you let a plumbing issue continue.

 Not every homeowner or tenant will feel comfortable tackling a runny faucet, leak, or clogged tub on their own, but knowing how to deal with these issues quickly can help you avoid catastrophes later on, like leaky pipes ruining your floors and furniture as just one example.